 - Use of crowdfunding to raise funds at CSUSB and accompanying campus crowdfunding procedures is subject to all California State University, San Bernardino, and CSUSB Philanthropic Foundation rules, policies, compliance regulations, and state and federal law.

 - If the project involves research, the research proposal, and the associated crowdfunding activities must also comply with all laws, rules, regulations, and policies that apply to research, and all CSUSB policies.

 - CSUSB’s name, branding, and/or logo may not be used without prior written approval by the appropriate approving official as set forth in accompanying campus crowdfunding procedures.

 - Projects cannot violate any laws.
 CSUSB reserves the right to decline any project based on content or discontinue an active campaign at any time due to changes in the group’s eligibility status.

 The CSUSB Philanthropic Foundation is a 501(c)3 non-profit educational institution with a mission to actively promote philanthropy and manage donated resources for the advancement of CSUSB.
 All projects must comply with the institution’s mission.

-For questions regarding these guidelines, please contact Susana Barbosa, Annual Giving Marketing and Program Specialist, at firstname.lastname@example.org or (909) 537-7288.
+For questions regarding these guidelines, please contact Susana Barbosa, Director of Annual Giving, at firstname.lastname@example.org or (909) 537-7288.